 Keep an open mind when researching available adoptions.
 If a pet was abandoned it doesn’t necessarily mean that the animal is unhealthy or troublesome.
 Focus on the positive of trying to help an animal in need!

 You can probably imagine that choice might be limited if you are looking to adopt a Siberian Husky.
-There simply might not be any of the breed in need of rescue in your area.
-When you do find one, it might have been cross bred and not look or behave exactly like the breed standard.
+There simply might not be any of the breeds in need of rescue in your area.
+When you do find one, it might have been cross-bred and not look or behave exactly like the breed standard.
 Just like finding a puppy through a breeder, patience is the key.